vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `market.liquidity.committmentMinTimeFraction` (decimal) —  minimum fraction of time LPs must spend "on the book" providing their committed liquidity.
 This is a decimal number in the interval $[0,1]$ i.e. both limits included.
 When set to $0$ the SLA mechanics are switched off for the market entirely.

 - `market.liquidity.providers.fee.calculationTimeStep` (time period e.g. `1m`) controls how often LP the quality of liquidity supplied by the LPs is evaluated and fees arising from that period are earmarked for specific parties.

-- `market.liqudity.performanceHysteresisEpochs` (uint) - number of liquidity epochs over which past performance will continue to affect rewards.
+- `market.liquidity.performanceHysteresisEpochs` (uint) - number of liquidity epochs over which past performance will continue to affect rewards.

-- `market.liqudity.slaCompetitionFactor` - the maximum fraction of their accrued fees an LP that meets the SLA implied by `market.liquidity.committmentMinTimeFraction` will lose to LPs that achieved a higher SLA performance than them.
+- `market.liquidity.slaCompetitionFactor` - the maximum fraction of their accrued fees an LP that meets the SLA implied by `market.liquidity.committmentMinTimeFraction` will lose to LPs that achieved a higher SLA performance than them.

 For LP reward calculations based on the SLA see the [0042-LIQF spec](./0042-LIQF-setting_fees_and_rewarding_lps.md).

 ## Mechanism overview

-At a high level, the liqudity mechanism in Vega allows Liquidity Providers (LPs) to commit liquidity to a market and "bid" to set the liqudity fee on the market.
+At a high level, the liquidity mechanism in Vega allows Liquidity Providers (LPs) to commit liquidity to a market and "bid" to set the liquidity fee on the market.
 LPs that meet this commitment are rewarded from the fee revenue.
 This is done by:

 - Requiring LPs to meet an SLA (i.e. % of time spent providing liquidity within the defined range) in order to be rewarded.